Build Metadata Reference

 For Ant projects, you can optionally append a number with a colon at the beginning of a srclib item to automatically place it in project.properties as a library under the specified number.
 For example, if you specify 1:somelib@1.0, F-Droid will automatically do the equivalent of the legacy practice prebuild: echo "android.library.reference.1=$$somelib$$" >> project.properties.

 Each srclib has a metadata file under srclibs/ in the repository directory, and the source code is stored in build/srclib/.
-RepoType and Repo are specified in the same way as for apps; Subdir: can be a comma separated list, for when directories are renamed by upstream; Update Project: updates the projects in the working directory and one level down; Prepare: can be used for any kind of preparation: in particular if you need to update the project with a particular target.
-You can then also use $$name$$ in the init/prebuild/build command to substitute the absolute path to the library directory.
+RepoType and Repo are specified in the same way as for apps; Subdir: can be a comma-separated list, for when directories are renamed by upstream; Update Project: updates the projects in the working directory and one level down; Prepare: can be used for any kind of preparation: in particular if you need to update the project with a particular target.
+You can then also use $$name$$ in the init/prebuild/build commands to substitute the absolute path to the library directory.

 Currently srclibs are used when upstream uses jar files or pulls dependencies from non-trusted repositories.
 Because srclibs can’t be updated automatically, git submodule is a better choice.